 One of the most unique geological formations I’ve ever seen, Hierve el Agua is a series of natural mineral springs and petrified waterfalls perched on a clifftop overlooking the Oaxaca Valley.
 At just 70km east of Oaxaca City, it’s definitely one of the best places to vist in Oaxaca.

 The name “Hierve el Agua” translates to “the water boils,” and refers to the natural springs that bubble up from the ground and create pools of mineral water.
 The water temperature is actually pretty low; technically it’s not a hot spring.
-But the petrified falls and mineral pools are an absolutely stunning natural formation that’s equal parts unique and beautiful.
+But the petrified falls and mineral pools are definitely one of the most beautiful natural wonders of Mexico, that’s equal parts unique and beautiful.

 But Hierve el Agua is more than just a beautiful destination — it’s also a place of cultural and historical significance for the people of Oaxaca.
 The Zapotec people, an indigenous group that has inhabited the region for thousands of years, believe that the mineral-rich waters of Hierve el Agua have healing properties and have been used for medicinal purposes for centuries.
 Read my guide to these Oaxaca waterfalls.